OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 You can configure your Excel add-in to use a shared runtime.
 This will make it possible to shared global data, or send events between the task pane and custom functions.
 For most custom functions scenarios, we recommend using a shared runtime, unless you have a specific reason to use a UI-less custom function.

+This tutorial assumes you are familiar with using the Yo Office generator to create add-in projects.
+If you haven't done this yet, consider reading the [Excel custom functions tutorial](./excel-tutorial-create-custom-functions.md).

 ## Create the add-in project

 Use the Yeoman generator to create an Excel add-in project.
 Run the following command and then answer the prompts with the following answers: